ChihYuanHsu/AdjCOXPH/README.md

 CoxTEL HR: 1.185 (0.992-1.417) for short-term survivors; CoxTEL DP: 0.080 (0.038-0.123) for long-term survivors.

-Proportion.LTS: the estimates for the proportions of long-term survivors.
+Proportion.LTS: the estimates for the proportions of long-term survivors in both arms.